-In April 2016, the Group sold 51% equity interest in Beijing Dianshijingwei Technololy Co., Ltd ("Dianshijingwei") to some of Dianshijingwei's management for a cash consideration of US\$2,325, of which US\$1,520 was collected as of May 31, 2016.
+In April 2016, the Group sold 51% equity interest in Beijing Dianshijingwei Technololy Co., Ltd ("Dianshijingwei") to some of Dianshijingwei's management for a cash consideration of US\$2,325.
 As of the disposal date, Dianshijingwei had accumulated deficit resulting in the Group deriving a gain from the deconsolidation.
 The disposal gain recognized by the Group was US\$3,760 and was recorded in the consolidated statements of operations for the year ended May 31, 2016.
 Subsequent to this disposal, the Group accounted for its 49% investment in Dianshijingwei as an equity method investment because the Group retained the ability to exercise significant influence.
 The disposal of Dianshijingwei did not represent a strategic shift and did not have a major effect on the Group's operation.

-The disposal gains from these transactions were presented as continuing operation.
+The disposal gains from the transaction was presented as continuing operation.